tatianegercina/FinTech/01-Lesson-Plans/16-Project-2/1/LessonPlan.md

-## 16.1 Lesson Plan: Projects & Collaboration with Git
+## 16.1 Lesson Plan—Projects & Collaboration with Git

 #### Overview

-In this week, students will begin work on their second Project of the Boot Camp: FinTech Machine Learning.
+In this week, students will begin work on their second project of the boot camp: FinTech Machine Learning.

 #### Instructor Notes